-At December 31, 2018, the Company had approximately \$4,678,891 of cash and approximately \$500,000 of availability on its credit facility.
+At December 31, 2019, the Company had approximately \$3,300,600 of cash and approximately \$424,000 of availability on its credit facility.
 The Company currently expects to draw on these cash reserves and utilize the credit facility to finance its near term working capital needs.
 It expects to continue to incur operating losses and negative operating cash flows for one year beyond the date of these financial statements.
+The Credit Facility provides us with needed liquidity to assist in meeting our obligations or pursuing strategic objectives.
+Continued operating losses will deplete these cash reserves and could result in a violation of the financial covenants.
+Consequently, repayment of amounts borrowed under the Credit Facility may be accelerated and Heritage Bank's commitment to extend credit under the Heritage Bank Loan Agreement may be terminated.
+The occurrence of any of these events could have a material adverse effect on our business and results of operations.

-Accordingly, and in light of the Company's historic and continuing losses, there is substantial doubt about the Company's ability to continue as a going concern.
+Accordingly, and in light of the Company's historic losses, there is substantial doubt about the Company's ability to continue as a going concern.